Treefrog/Handbook/Manual/Confidentiality.md

 There are many reasons why:

 - As a Canadian business, we are legally obligated in keeping client's information confidential.
 - Many of the clients we work with are very particular about privacy.
 Some companies are like this because of their own privacy regulations (e.g. a Hospital) and some because of Intellectual Property (e.g. a start-up).
-If any information from us leaks
+If any information from us leaks,

 #### Examples

 ##### Privacy FAILS when the following occurs:
 - Throwing away client files in the "regular" garbage